Chained Select in Fluent Forms

-- Same for a Grand Child.
-After selecting the child drop down, Grand Child will only show those options under the selected child field.
-When a parent dropdown is changed and the child option does not match the field will reset automatically.
+- It is the same for a Grand Child.
+After selecting the child drop-down, Grand Child will only show those options under the selected child field.
+When a parent dropdown is changed, and the child option does not match, the field will reset automatically.

 - To enable customization, click on the edit icon by hovering over the field.
-Or click on the Input Customization Tab in the right sidebar when the field is selected.
+Or click on the Input Customization Tab in the right sidebar when selecting the field.

 In the Input Customization section, you can customize the input field in the following ways.
 In this section, you will find 2 portions:

 - Basic Options